-From green-label greenhouses to sustainable home construction, ING Groenbank finances sustainable projects in the Netherlands, using funds from both corporate clients and retail customers.
+From green-label greenhouses to sustainable home construction, ING Groenbank finances sustainable projects in the Netherlands and impact finance in developing countries using funds from both corporate clients and retail customers.

-In 2016, ING Groenbank made a strategic shift in its lending portfolio by increasing the volume of loans to SME (small to medium-sized) and mid-corporate clients.
+In 2016, ING Groenbank started increasing the volume of loans to SME (small to medium-sized enterprises) and mid-corporate clients.
 New channels were opened to offer lending services to clients in commercial real estate as well as structured finance transactions for clients operating SME renewable energy generation projects.

-In addition to its lending services for green investments, ING Groenbank directs up to 10 percent of its balance sheet towards these Impact Finance activities.
-Plus, up to 10 percent of Impact Finance’s profit is used for education and research purposes.
+ING Groenbank directs up to 10 percent of its balance sheet towards social impact finance.
+Up to 10 percent of related profits is used for education and research purposes.